 Most complained-about telecoms and pay-TV providers revealed

-Today we’ve published the latest figures for complaints we’ve received about the UK’s major landline, mobile, broadband and pay-TV providers, covering the period between October and December 2022.
+Ofcom has published the latest figures for complaints we’ve received about the UK’s major home phone, mobile, broadband and pay-TV providers between July and September 2022.

 Why we publish this data

-We compile this data to better understand the reasons for customers’ dissatisfaction.
-This helps people to compare providers when they’re shopping around for a new service – and it also helps to encourage companies to improve their performance.
+Our complaints data helps people to compare providers when they’re shopping around for a new service – and it also helps to encourage companies to improve their performance.

-Although we cannot resolve individual complaints, we offer advice to people about the telecoms and pay-TV services they use, and the information we receive can lead to us launching investigations.
+Although Ofcom cannot resolve individual complaints, we offer advice to people about the telecoms and pay-TV services they use, and the information we receive can lead to us launching investigations.

-If you’re experiencing problems with your landline, broadband, mobile or pay-TV service you should complain to your provider first.
+If you’re experiencing problems with your home phone, broadband, mobile or pay-TV service you should complain to your provider first.
 If you are unhappy with the outcome, you can take the complaint to an independent ombudsman, who will look at the case and make a judgment on it.